 The third year of CHAAOS instruction was designed for eighth graders with disabilities who may also be EL.
-As in many studies of academic language instruction, we used Coxhead's Academic Word List (2000) as our first resource; however, we also cross-referenced the words we selected with words recommended in Biemiller's Words Worth Teaching (2010), sixth through eighth grade academic word lists from the Common Core State Standards (National Governors Association, 2010), and the school district's list of words to teach in 8th grade ELA.
+As in many studies of academic language instruction, we used Coxhead's (2000) Academic Word List as our first resource; however, we also cross-referenced the words we selected with words recommended in Biemiller's (2010) Words Worth Teaching, sixth- through eighth-grade academic word lists from the Common Core State Standards (National Governors Association Center for Best Practices & Council of Chief State School Officers, 2010), and the school district's list of words to teach in eighth-grade ELA.
 From these resources, we selected 48 words for instruction during eighth grade.
 These 48 academic words were taught across three 4-week cycles during the school year with each cycle of instruction including 16 words.